curl/everything-curl/libcurl-drive-multi-socket.md

 handle, no matter how many individual easy handles that have been added or transfers that are in progress.
 The timer callback will be updated with the current nearest-in-time period to wait.
-If libcurl gets called before the timeout expiry time because of socket activity, it may very well update the timeout value again before it expires.
+If libcurl gets called before the timeout expiry time because of socket activity, it may update the timeout value again before it expires.

 When the event system of your choice eventually tells you that the timer has